-The core functionality of the DS1822 is its direct-to-digital temperature sensor.
-The resolution of the DS1822 is configurable (9, 10, 11, or 12 bits), with 12-bit readings the power-up default state.
-This equates to a temperature resolution of 0.5°C, 0.25°C, 0.125°C, or 0.0625°C. Following the issuance of the Convert T [44h] command, a temperature conversion is performed and the thermal data is stored in the scratchpad memory in a 16-bit, sign-extended two's complement format.
+The core functionality of the DS18S20 is its direct-to-digital temperature sensor.
+The direct readout of temperature data is 9 bits wide, equating to a resolution of 0.5°C; if higher resolution is desired, an algorithm is described later in this section to achieve that need.
+Following the issuance of the Convert T [44h] command, a temperature conversion is performed and the thermal data is stored in the scratchpad memory in a 16-bit, sign-extended two's complement format.
 The temperature information can be retrieved over the 1-WireTM interface by issuing a Read Scratchpad [BEh] command once the conversion has been performed.
 The data is transferred over the 1-WireTM bus, LSB first.
 The MSB of the temperature register contains the "sign" (S) bit, denoting whether the temperature is positive or negative.

 Table 2 describes the exact relationship of output data to measured.
-The table assumes 12-bit resolution.
-If the DS1822 is configured for a lower resolution, insignificant bits will contain zeros.
 For Fahrenheit usage, a lookup table or conversion routine must be used.